-The following progress reviews only those impediments listed in the 2015 Al and includes a summary of some activities completed.
-Each year, the CAPER includes a detailed accomplishment summary of completed activities addressing these impediments.
-Many of the actions in the 2015 Al addressed multiple impediments and will only be summarized below in one impediment.
-The following includes each impediment from the 2015 Al, including the impact and five-year objectives set by the City, and a review of some of the actions taken to reduce these fair housing impediments.
+The following progress reviews only those impediments listed in the 2015 AI and includes a summary of some activities completed.
+Each year, the CAPER includes a more detailed accomplishment summary of completed activities addressing impediments.
+Many of the actions in the 2015 AI addressed multiple impediments and will only be summarized below in one impediment.
+The following includes each impediment from the 2015 AI, including the impact and five-year objectives set by the City, and a review of some of the actions taken to lessen the fair housing impediments.